GmoncayoCodes/ActivityPointLocationGenerator/README.md

-# Welcome to Activity Point Location (AnLoCOV) Project
+# Welcome to AnLoCOV Project

 GPS data collection using mobile devices is of particular interest.
 This data provides detailed information on people's daily movements due to devices' ubiquity and daily use.